sunainapati/sunainapati.github.io/_posts/2024-07-29-Euclidean-Domain-implies-Principle-Integral-Domain-implies-Unique-Factorization-Domain.md

 tags : Number-theory Abstract-algebra Revision
 ---

 Hi, today we will discuss some lemmas I felt are often used in Ring theory till now.
 I have also uploaded my notes made till now [here](https://sunainapati.github.io/RFTnotes1.pdf).
 This is a revision post.
-Please refer my notes for detailed explainations.
+Please refer to my notes for detailed explanations.

 # Contents
 {:.no_toc}